-Mathematics 050, or 075, or Course Code S or R on Math Placement Test.
+Mathematics 050, or 075, or Course Code R or satisfactory score on Math Placement Test.
 Not open to students with credit for 116, 130, or 148.

 Systems of equations, arithmetic of polynomials, rational expressions, factoring, fractional equations, inequalities, exponents, quadratic equations, absolute values, functions and graphs.